amarh/openPLM/docs/en/user/features/create.rst

 Import from a csv file
 ***********************
-PLMObject (parts and document) and user can be created with a csv file.
+PLM object (parts and document) and user can be created with a csv file.
 This file must contains headers related to the target (object or user).
 Mostly these headers are the required field in the related object or user creation form.

 Example of csv file's structure :
- 1 - PLMObject
+ 1 - PLM object
     .. csv-table::
         :header-rows: 1
         :file: csv_import/PLMObject.csv